remobjects/ElementsSamples/README.md

 * **Gotham** &ndash; Elements’ “Meta” platform for cross-platform libraries
 * **Island** &ndash; Elements’ “Native” platform for Windows, Linux and Darwin

-Each sample ships with a .SLN file that can be opened in Fire and Visual Studio, and also built from the command line using MSBuild/xbuild.
+Each sample ships with a .SLN file that can be opened in both Fire and Visual Studio (where applicable), and also built from the command line using MSBuild/xbuild.

 Enjoy!